Scraawl SocL Help Desk

 The number of topics shown is a function of the data that is collected.
 If your search criteria were broad, your data is likely to have more topics than if you had used a more focused set of search criteria.

-Media Gallery collects images and videos (You Tube, Vine, and Vimeo) contained in the posts, sorts them by frequency, and presents them in a visual gallery.
+Media Gallery collects images and videos contained in the posts, sorts them by frequency, and presents them in a visual gallery.
 Simply click any image to view more details.
-The media type can be filtered by a particular category using the Filter by Media Type pulldown.
+Use Filter by Media Type to see media of a particular type.
+Export images to PixL for deeper analysis.

 Named Entity Recognition uses a statistical matching approach to identify named entities by applying fast search with various large-scale gazetteers.
-Named entities recognized by Scraawl include persons, locations, and organizations.
-Scraawl shows the top 50 named entities with their types, entity counts, user counts, and percentages.
+Named entities recognized by SocL include persons, locations, and organizations.
+SocL shows the top 50 named entities with their types, entity counts, user counts, and percentages.

 Bot Detection uses various statistical, temporal, and textual features that are detected in social media posts and historical user profiles to distinguish potential bots from human users.
-Scraawl assigns a bot score to each user and then displays the top users with the most representative bot behavior.
-Using the Filter function, you can exclude posts associated with identified Bots from your report.
+SocL assigns a bot score to each user and then displays the top users with the most representative bot behavior.

-Using the posts collected in your report, Scraawl constructs a Social Graph in which the nodes are the users and hashtags, and the connections are the interactions between them (e.g., retweet, use of a hashtag or mention of a user, etc.).
-A Friendship Graph on the other hand can be created for any user (even users not represented in your report) and shows up to 200 of the most recent friends and followers of the specified users.
+Using the posts collected in your report, SocL constructs a Social Graph in which the nodes are the users and hashtags, and the connections are the interactions between them (e.g., retweet, use of a hashtag, or mention of a user, etc.).
+A Friendship Graph on the other hand can be created for any user (even users not represented in your report) and shows up to 200 of the most recently added friends and followers of the specified users.
 There are buttons to generate friendship graphs from the top users or top mentions from your report, or you can manually enter users.

 Twitter uses slightly different definitions to calculate social metrics.
 In addition to including replies, retweets, and mentions, Twitter analytics includes hashtag clicks, link clicks, avatar clicks, username clicks, Tweet expansions, and follows.
 Similarly, Twitter analytics uses “actual impressions” as opposed to potential impressions.
 The definition used by Twitter’s new engagement API identifies an impression as “anytime a user sees your Tweet.”

-15. How are Social metrics defined in Scraawl for Facebook?
+16. How are Social Metrics defined for Facebook?

-17. What's the difference between the timeline in Basic Statistics and the Timeline analytic in News Feed Advanced Analytics?
+17. What's the difference between the timeline in Basic Statistics and the Timeline Advanced Analytic for Other PAI Sources?

 The Basic Statistics timeline shows the volume of search results over time.
 You can filter results using the timeline.
-In News Feed searches, the Document Timeline, shows the all the articles in this report in a chronological order.
-Each document group contains 20 documents and their published times are shown in the time line view.
+In Other PAI Source searches, the Timeline Advanced Analytic shows the all the articles in the report in chronological order.
+Each document group contains 20 documents and their published times are shown in a timeline view.
 Users can scan through the articles in each group by swiping through the articles or using left and right arrows.
-Unlike the Basic Statistics timeline, the Advanced Analytic pulls in a featured image and links directly to the article.
+Unlike the Basic Statistics timeline, the Timeline Advanced Analytic pulls in a featured image and links directly to the article.

 18. Which analytics are geo-spatial-, social network-, language-, image-, or behavior-based?

-Social Network – Social Graph, Friendship Graph, Influence Discovery, Community Detection
+Social Network: Social Graph, Influence Discovery, Community Detection, and Friendship Graph

-Natural Language Processing – Sentiment Analysis, Topic Modeling, Named Entities
+Natural Language Processing: Sentiment Analysis, Topic Modeling, and Named Entities

 1. What is raw data?